CodeURJC-DAW-2023-24/webapp10/README.md

 ## 🔓 Permissions
 In our web application we have the following permissions:
   - **Anonymous User**: user who can view the page and its content, but not participate in any bets.
-  - **Registered User**: user who can view the page and its content, and also participate in the available bets.
+  - **Registered User**: user who can view the page and its content, also participate in the available bets and be able to do transactions.
   - **Administrator**: user who can modify, add and delete any bet from the application.